 Since then, Deb has worked in several maritime professions – from boatyard management to working as boat captain on a luxury yacht in Mexico, to dive mastering and working as a marine archeologist.
 She has also been a consultant and translator for websites featuring solo around the world sailing races.
-She has cruised her own yacht in the Bahamas & Caribbean, been through hurricanes and is still in love with the sea.
+She has sailed her own yacht in the Bahamas & Caribbean, been through hurricanes and is still in love with the sea.

 A dive trip to Palm Beach in the summer of 2009 made it clear – the ocean she knew was actually changing.
-“And what I was hearing about the state of our oceans was scaring me.
+“And what I was hearing about the state of our oceans was concerning me.
 I had no idea that fisheries collapse was so widespread.
 I really didn’t understand about climate change and ocean acidification.
 And Plastics.
-Who knew that plastic never decomposes?
-It was clear that I needed to pay very close attention to what was happening on my ocean planet.”
+Who knew that plastic never decomposes?”

 Deb is dedicated to spreading awareness about ocean issues, and doing what she can to save what we can of our world ocean and it’s myriad of creatures while we still have the window to do it.
 This is why Mission Blue’s Hope Spot program is so appealing.
 “It makes sense and I believe it can work.
 It actually makes me feel hopeful for the future.”

 Brett Garling, Communications Manager

 Brett manages partner relationships and provides communications support for Mission Blue.
 As the son of an original national organizer for Earth Day, Brett grew up in a family dedicated to preserving the integrity of our environment.
 Brett graduated from Tufts with a degree in International Relations and has focused his career on producing writing, video and photo for organizations that better our planet.
 Having signed on over 100 Mission Blue partners since 2012, Brett continues to grow the program, as well as supports Mission Blue social media, newsletter outreach and other foundation initiatives.
 On the side, Brett plays professional jazz piano and enjoys hiking and sailing in the Bay area.